-The PCS includes PCF include two subsystems, the Performance Monitoring and Control Subsystem (PMCS) and the Power Generation Control Subsystem (PGCS).
+The PCS PCF includes two subsystems, the Performance Monitoring and Control Subsystem (PMCS) and the Power Generation Control Subsystem (PGCS).
 Between them, the two subsystems perform the process monitoring and control and the calculations that are necessary for the effective evaluation of normal and emergency power plant operation.
-The PCS is PCF are designed for high reliability utilizing redundant, network combined processing equipment which is capable of processing data, servicing subsystems, providing supervisory control over digital control systems and presenting data to the user.
+The PCS PCF is designed for high reliability utilizing redundant, network combined processing equipment which is capable of processing data, servicing subsystems, providing supervisory control over digital control systems and presenting data to the user.